input-output-hk/catalyst-forge-docs/architecture/03-execution-orchestration.md

 - **Actions**: Pipeline trigger mechanism
 - **Repository Access**: SSH keys for cloning

+### Port Contracts

+#### Layer 7 Routing Contract

+The platform utilizes the Kubernetes Gateway API as the standard ingress contract.
+This contract provides a portable, expressive model for HTTP routing, traffic management, and policy enforcement.

+**Contract Specification:**
+- Applications define ingress requirements using Gateway API resources
+- Gateway implementations handle request routing, load balancing, and TLS termination
+- The contract supports advanced features including request matching, header manipulation, and traffic splitting

+**Adapter Implementation:**

+**Envoy Gateway:** Serves as the Gateway API implementation across all environments.
+Envoy Gateway achieved Gateway API GA status and provides consistent behavior whether deployed on AWS/EKS or on-premises Kubernetes.
+The implementation handles HTTP routing, WebSocket support, and TLS termination.
+Configuration remains identical across environments, with only infrastructure-level differences such as LoadBalancer service bindings varying by deployment context.

+#### DNS Management Contract

+Applications declare hostnames as part of their Network XRD specifications.
+The DNS contract ensures these declarations result in properly configured DNS records in the environment's DNS provider.

+**Contract Requirements:**

+An adapter for this port must provide:
+- Automatic DNS record creation from Kubernetes resource declarations
+- Synchronization of record lifecycle with application lifecycle (create, update, delete)
+- Support for both public and private DNS zones
+- Authentication mechanism appropriate to the DNS provider
+- Record cleanup on resource deletion to prevent stale entries

+**Adapter Implementations:**

+**ExternalDNS with Route53 (Production):** Currently implemented for AWS environments.
+Automatically synchronizes Gateway API and Service resources with Route53 hosted zones using IRSA authentication.

+**ExternalDNS with Alternative Providers (On Premises):** Architecture supports DNS providers including cloud-based services, RFC2136-compatible authoritative nameservers, and other DNS systems.
+Implementations maintain the same declarative model with provider-specific authentication and zone configuration.

 ### AWS Services Integration

 - **S3**: Logs and large result storage